SamZorSec/Arilux_AL-LC0X/README.md

 color correct and/or fading the HSB to create smooth transitions between colors.
 Only one filter can be active at a time.
 NOTE: List of filter is on my todo..

+### Boot Sequence
+For savety reasons we want to turn the lights on regardless of any settings, for this reason the firmware provides a specific boot sequence to guarantee this.

+Bootsequence is done by prioritising where the initial light status come from and will insuring that during boot the lights will always be on with the last set hue and saturation value.

+Bootorder:

+* Load default settings
+* Get HSB values from EEPROM and turn on LED with these values immediatly
+* Subscribe state topic for two seconds, use any found settings over a period of two seconds
+* Subscribe to command topic and overwrite any settings found in state over a period of two seconds

+Considarations:

+* After bootsequence the device will always be on in the last configured color setting
+* If no wifi and/or mqtt server found we load up color from EEPROM
+* When EEPROM is empty we load up a brightness of 50
+* When EEPROM has stored brightness of 0 we load up a brightness of minimum 5

 #### Control